Williamdst/Bike-Share-USA/README.md

 <h3> How Many People Does Each Station Serve? </h3>

-When people use public transportation they go to the spot that is most convient for them.
-Typically, conveient means the closet.
-I say typically because there are times when people have to go farther distances to catch a bus or train because the route of the bus/train is more conveient for where they are headed.
+When people use public transportation they go to the spot that is most convenient for them.
+Typically, convenient means the closet.
+I say typically because there are times when people have to go farther distances to catch a bus or train because the route of the bus/train is more convenient for where they are headed.
 However, in the case of bike share, there is no incentive to go to a bike station that is farther away from the one that is closet to you.
 Therefore a station only serves the people that are closer to it than to any other station.
 The number of people a station serves is defined by the equation:

 <p align='center'>
     <img align='center' width='250' src="https://render.githubusercontent.com/render/math?math=S(s) = \sum_{i=1}^{N}\frac{A(G_i \cap V_s)}{A(G_i)} \cdot P_i">